Guide to Fishing Reel Types

 Use: Float, Feeder, Spinning

 There is a huge choice of match fishing reels available on the market from a wide range of manufacturers.
-At CFR when it comes to match reels we are a huge fan of Daiwa offering in our opinion some of the highest quality reels, along with providing a generally extensive range to fit all budgets, however there are many superb reels from several other manufacturers.
+Daiwa and Shimano offer some of more reknown match reels with a range to fit all budgets, however there are many more superb match reels offered by other manufacturers.

 Match Fishing Reels are generally used for short to medium distances and offer great control for float fishing, spinning, and as feeder reels.